Carrots & Cookies

 Why You'll Love This Recipe

 • Kid Approved This salmon pasta dish has a mild flavor and slightly creamy texture.
 I will be the first to admit that I expected my kids (and husband, lol;) to complain when I served this creamy salmon pasta recipe.
 Thankfully I was wrong.
-Even my teenage daughter stated, "this is actually good!" and ate the leftovers the next day! 🙌
+Even my teenage daughter stated, "this is actually good!"
+She ate the leftovers the next day! 🙌

 Dietitian Tip